microsoft/react-native-code-push/docs/api-android.md

 * __public CodePushBuilder setIsDebugMode(boolean isDebugMode)__ - allows you to specify whether you want the CodePush runtime to be in debug mode or not.
 Default value: `false`.

-* __public CodePushBuilder setServerUrl(String serverUrl)__ - allows you to specify CodePush Server Url which SDK will be interacting.
+* __public CodePushBuilder setServerUrl(String serverUrl)__ - allows you to specify CodePush Server Url.
 Default value: `"https://codepush.azurewebsites.net/"`.

 * __public CodePushBuilder setPublicKeyResourceDescriptor(int publicKeyResourceDescriptor)__ - allows you to specify Public Key resource descriptor which will be used for reading Public Key content for `strings.xml` file.
 Please refer to [Code Signing](#code-signing) section for more detailed information about purpose of this parameter.